 Marie Greene is the designer behind the scenes of Olive Knits.
 She learned to knit at her grandmother’s side when she was around 10 or 11 years old and has never put her needles down.

-What We Love: Marie’s designs are stunning and focus solely on the technique of Seamless knitting.
-She has written a book “Seamless Knit Sweaters in 2 weeks” Her blog posts are beautifully written and feature her thoughts about her knitting and design process.
+I Love: Marie’s designs are stunning and focus on seamless knitting.
+She has written a book “Seamless Knit Sweaters in 2 weeks.”

 Visuvios Crafts by Vincent Williams

-Vincent W is a designer of gorgeous knitted and crocheted items.
-His tagline says it all about his desire for his creations.
-‘Embrace, Spread and Stand In Your Own Light’
+Vincent is a designer of gorgeous knitted and crocheted items.
+His tagline says his desire for his creations.
+‘Embrace, Spread and Stand In Your Own Light.’

 Mindy Wilkes Designs by Mindy Wilkes

-Mindy Wilkes designs and creates patterns of her own.
-She educated herself to knit from the original book of Debbie Stoller’s Stitch n’ Bitch back in 2003.
-Head over heels in love with designing.
-She published her own design patterns that can be found on Ravelry, and in the pages of a variety of books and magazines.
+Mindy educated herself to knit from the original book of Debbie Stoller’s Stitch n’ Bitch in 2003.
+She published her designs on Ravelry, and in a variety of books and magazines.

 The Drunk Knitter by Safiyyyah

 Safiyyah has a background in fashion and teaching.
-She had always knitted on and off in her life but after becoming disengaged with the fast pace and excessiveness of the Fashion industry, she found her passion for knitwear design and making.
+She always knitted on and off but after becoming disengaged with the fast pace of the Fashion industry, she found her passion for knitwear design and making.

 Chic Knits Knit Blog by Bonne Marie Burns

 Bonne Marie she loves making clothes.
 Her knitwear designs are modern and sassy.
-She started blogging on 2001 when she started to reacquainted with her internet friends on the fine art of knitting.
+She started blogging on 2001.

-What We Love: Chic Knits Knit Blog features the updates on some of the designs Bonnie creates.
-There are handy tips and assistance with her techniques and patterns.
+I Love: It features the updates on the designs Bonnie creates.
+There are handy tips for her techniques and patterns.

 Loopn Threads by Nathan Bryant

-About LoopnThreads: Nathan is a self professed artisan of knitting, crochet and hobbyist photographer.
+Nathan is an artisan of knitting, crochet and hobbyist photographer.

 North Knits by Jewell